CHTC/chtc-website-source/fellowships/index.md

 ## Applying

-To apply, send an email to <chtc-fellows@wisc.edu> with the following information:
+To apply, send an email to <chtc-fellows@g-groups.wisc.edu> with the following information:

 A resume/CV (in PDF format) with contact information.
 Be sure to include your full name, email address, the name of your university or college and your current or planned major and/or area of study.